-Economic activity in the Twelfth District expanded at a modest pace during the reporting period of October through mid- November.
-Price inflation for final goods and services was subdued overall, and upward wage pressures were quite limited.
-Sales of retail items and most business and consumer services rose further on net, and contacts noted expectations for sales growth during the holiday retail season.
-District manufacturing activity was uneven but appeared to expand on balance.
-Agricultural output and sales increased, and extraction activity rose for providers of energy resources.
-Housing demand continued to firm, and conditions were largely stable for commercial real estate.
-Contacts from financial institutions reported that overall loan demand was largely unchanged, while credit quality improved.
+Economic activity in the Twelfth District expanded at a modest pace during the reporting period of late February through early April.
+Price increases for most final goods and services were limited, and upward wage pressures were minimal overall.
+Sales of many retail items rose, and most business and consumer services gained further.
+District manufacturing activity appeared to increase on net.
+Production activity and sales grew for agricultural producers.
+Demand for both homes and commercial real estate properties continued to expand on balance.
+Contacts from financial institutions reported increased loan demand.

 Retail Trade and Services

 Retail sales rose on balance.
 New and used automobile sales remained at high levels.
 Among computer and electronic products, sales of personal computers remained weak relative to sales of mobile computing devices, including smart phones and tablets.
 Demand for some gaming products and apparel picked up, with e- commerce sales growth for these items outpacing sales growth at traditional retail stores.
 Retail grocers reported soft sales, experiencing intensifying competition from discount and online retailers.
 Demand was steady for retail pet products.